Rainbow Round Table

 The Rainbow Round Table (RRT) of the American Library Association (ALA) is dedicated to supporting the information needs of LGBTQIA+ people, from professional library workers to the population at large.
 Founded in 1970, it is the nation's first gay, lesbian, bisexual, and transgender professional organization.
 While the current Rainbow moniker was adopted in 2019, the group has had various names during its 50-year history.

 One of the core values of the organization is to reflect the diversity of the United States by "providing a full spectrum of resources and services to the communities" being served.
+The round table runs the Stonewall Book Award, Rainbow Book List, and Over the Rainbow Book List, among others.

 History

+Originally established as the Task Force on Gay Liberation, part of ALA's Social Responsibilities Round Table (SRRT), the group was coordinated by Israel David Fishman in 1970, then by Barbara Gittings the following year.